Shift Leader and Shift Manager Training in Quick-Service and Fast Casual Restaurants

 This decision is often made based on the sheer volume of responsibilities that a shift manager is expected to meet in each of your locations.
 If you find that there is difficulty in managing everything, you may choose to split the responsibilities between the customer-facing shift manager, and the kitchen manager.

-Regardless of your structure and setup, each of these responsibilities must be met, and it’s worth sitting down to ensure that the division of responsibilities works well for both positions.
+Regardless of your structure and setup, each of these responsibilities must be met, and it’s worth sitting down to evaluate all of the jobs that need to be done, develop a detailed shift leader job description and ensure that the division of responsibilities works well for both positions.
 Your training program will then reflect that decision, and each manager type will receive that appropriate training.

 Even so, it’s helpful for each manager type to have at least some training in the responsibilities of the other, so that in a pinch they would be able to fill in where needed to complete a shift.
 In addition, cross-training to know the responsibilities between the two will help each become more prepared to manage the restaurant as a whole if you find yourself in a position to need a new store manager.